jaedle/javascript-babel-template/README.md

 - Use `npm run test` to single run your tests
 - Use `npm run test:watch` to use jest test watch feature

+### Applying format

+- Use `npm run format` to check if your source-code is formatted correctly
+- Use `npm run test:fix` to format your source-code

 ### Starting the app